bagder/http2-explained/en/part11.md

 option.
 Otherwise it will continue using one request at a time per connection.

-Another little detail to keep in mind is that if you ask for several transfers at once with libcurl, using its multi interface, an applicaton can very well start any number of transfers at once and if you then rather have libcurl wait a little to add them all over the same connection rather than opening new connections for all of them at once, you use the
+Another little detail to keep in mind is that if you ask for several transfers at once with libcurl, using its multi interface, an application can very well start any number of transfers at once and if you then rather have libcurl wait a little to add them all over the same connection rather than opening new connections for all of them at once, you use the